CORU Language Requirements

 Minimum of Grade C on the Cambridge CEFR C1 Test

 All language test certificates must be dated within two years of the date an applicant submits their application for registration.
-The applicant can contact CORU if they wish to take a language test in the Irish language (Gaeilge).

 Repeat Language Tests